osg-htc/docs/docs/data/install-hadoop.md

     system back into the `fsimage`.
     It must share a directory with the primary namenode to exchange filesystem checkpoints.
     An HDFS installation with a Secondary NameNode dramatically improves startup and restart times.
--   **DataNode**: You will have many datanodes.
-Each data node stores large blocks of files to for the hadoop cluster.
+-   **DataNode**: You will have many DataNodes.
+Each DataNode stores large blocks of files to for the hadoop cluster.
 -   **Client**: This is a documentation shorthand that refers to any machine with the hadoop client commands or [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) mount.